Hetachi/FrontEndTraining/requirements/00-preparation.md

 * Study Airbnb CSS / Sass Styleguide - https://github.com/airbnb/css
 * Study BEM for CSS

-#General directions
+# General directions

-* Download PSDs ["Renome" theme](visuals/) from this repository (© Veaceslav Burian - https://www.behance.net/gallery/35481315/Renome-Free-PSD-Restaurant-Template)
+* Download Images ["Renome" theme](visuals/) from this repository (© Veaceslav Burian - https://www.behance.net/gallery/35481315/Renome-Free-PSD-Restaurant-Template)
-* Use "Multi Page/home.psd" file from archive
+* Use "Single Page/home.jpeg" file from archive
 * Get familiar with the design, try to find common blocks and measures (margins, paddings, font sizes etc.)
 * Use Trello or Asana to define and estimate your tasks and to keep track of the progress - https://trello.com/, https://asana.com/
-* Develop using mobile first approach
+* Develop using mobile first approach!
 * Website must be responsive
 * Images must be responsive and support high pixel density displays
 * Use HTML5 when writing markup